 In 2005, Kevin was awarded “Artist of the Season” by the Edison Arts Society and featured in “The Arts in Edison” Cable TV program.
 In addition, he is a grant recipient from the Children's Foundation for the Arts.
 Kevin has played in the master classes of Russell Sherman, John Perry, Enrique Graf, André-Michel Schub, and Lang Lang.

-Currently, Kevin studies piano under the tutelage of Bruce Brubaker at the New England Conservatory of Music.
+Currently, Kevin studies piano under the tutelage of Bruce Brubaker at the New England Conservatory of Music with scholarship made possible by the Bertha L. Harris Endowed Scholarship Fund.
 He has attended The Juilliard School Pre-College Division with scholarships from the Hecksher Foundation and Gordon Roberts.
 His former teachers include Susan Starr, Victoria Mushkatkol, Chiu-Tze Lin, Yelena Ivanov, and Elena Lisitsian.